-2009 One undergraduate intern, one UA faculty member, one High school teacher, one high school class, and the Community Food Bank of Southern Arizona collaborate to support a school garden at Project More Charter High School
+2009 One undergraduate intern, one UA faculty member, one high school teacher, one high school class, and the Community Food Bank of Southern Arizona collaborate to support a school garden at Project More Charter High School.

-2015 The Community and School Garden Workshop course is cross listed in ten different units spanning five colleges and donors are provide support to train teachers to use the gardens for experiential learning, expand infrastructure, link school sites to real world science experiments, and enable UA students to engage more directly and effectively with the Tucson community
+2015 The CSGP team adds Moses Thompson, a coordinator between the UA and TUSD, whose efforts support teachers to use school gardens for both healthy eating and learning.
+The Community and School Garden Workshop course is cross listed in ten different units spanning five colleges.
+Donors and private foundations begin to provide support for training teachers to use the gardens for experiential learning, expand infrastructure, link school sites to real world science experiments, and enable UA students to engage more directly and effectively with the Tucson community.

-2016 The CSGP team adds Moses Thompson, a coordinator between the UA and TUSD whose efforts support teachers to use school gardens for both healthy eating and learning; Morgan Apicella, whose GUEST (Gardening and Urban Ecology Support for Teachers) Program brings the CSGP teacher training model to schools that are too far for UA interns to support, and; Michelle Coe, whose SEEC (Supporting Environment, Education and Community) program trains teachers and students to participate in hands on science, social science and art learning and enabling them to collaborate with researchers in the Tucson community and the UA
+2016 The GUEST (Gardening and Urban Ecology Support for Teachers) Program was launched with Morgan Apicella as the program coordinator.
+GUEST brings the CSGP teacher training model to schools that are too far for UA interns to support.
+The SEEC (Supporting Environment, Education and Community) Program was launched with Michelle Coe as the program coordinator.
+SEEC trains teachers and students to participate in hands on science, social science and art learning and enables them to collaborate with researchers at the UA and in the Tucson community.

 2017 CSGP increases its capacity and serves eighteen low income schools in the Tucson Unified School District, 2 in the Sunnyside Unified School District, and three community gardens.

 2018 Agrivoltaic (AV) garden is launched at Manzo Elementary School through collaboration with researcher Greg Barron-Gafford (Biosphere 2, School of Geography and Development).
 Rebecca Renteria joins the GUEST Program.